D1vyansh/BodyJointDetection/README.md

 ## Speeding Up OpenPose and Benchmark
 Check the OpenPose Benchmark as well as some hints to speed up and/or reduce the memory requirements for OpenPose on [doc/speed_up_openpose.md](doc/speed_up_openpose.md).

-## Training Code and Foot Dataset
-For training OpenPose, check [github.com/CMU-Perceptual-Computing-Lab/openpose_train](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train).

-For the foot dataset, check the [foot dataset website](https://cmu-perceptual-computing-lab.github.io/foot_keypoint_dataset/) and new [OpenPose paper](https://arxiv.org/abs/1812.08008) for more information.

-## Send Us Failure Cases and Feedback!
-Our library is open source for research purposes, and we want to continuously improve it!
-So please, let us know if...

-1. ... you find videos or images where OpenPose does not seems to work well.
-Feel free to send them to openposecmu@gmail.com (email only for failure cases!), we will use them to improve the quality of the algorithm!
-2. ... you find any bug (in functionality or speed).
-3. ... you added some functionality to some class or some new Worker<T> subclass which we might potentially incorporate.
-4. ... you know how to speed up or improve any part of the library.
-5. ... you have a request about possible functionality.
-6. ... etc.

-Just comment on GitHub or make a pull request and we will answer as soon as possible!
-Send us an email if you use the library to make a cool demo or YouTube video!